NCAR/cisl-visualization-gallery/README.md

 ### 5. Commit and Push Your Changes to Github

 Make sure you've saved your changes to all files you may have edited.
 Then, in your terminal (opening a new terminal window if necessary), navigate to the project folder using `cd`.
 Then, type in the terminal `git commit -a -m "message briefly describing what you changed here"` and enter.
 To push your changes, type `git push origin master` and enter.
 If you need permission to make changes to the repo, reach out to site admin.

-## Markdown Content Options

-Work in progress.
-To add: a catalog of how Markdown elements are currently rendered in the frontend; how to add basic elements such as headers, images, videos, line breaks, and dividers.

-## Advanced Editing

-Work in progress.
-To add: how to apply custom CSS classes to Markdown content; how to edit the frontmatter properties.